 This is just not realistic nor fair to our kids.

 Natural consequences work.
-They just don’t work as fast as we’d like them to.
+They just don’t work as fast as they do for adults.

 Final Thought on Natural Consequences

-For those of us who have grown up with punitive punishment, using natural consequences requires a major mental shift.
+For those of us who have grown up with punitive punishment, using natural consequences to discipline requires a major mental shift.